 In order to determine the suitability of the soils in the PO-75 Labranche East Marsh Creation Project area for the proposed marsh creation feature, geotechnical subsurface investigations, and analyses were performed by GeoEngineers initially completed on Nov 2010.
-GeoEngineers collected soil borings for both the marsh creation and the borrow area, and performed laboratory tests to determine soil characteristics on those samples.
+GeoEngineers collected soil borings for both the marsh creation and the borrow area and performed laboratory tests to determine soil characteristics on those samples.
 In addition to standard laboratory testing, settling column tests and self-weight consolidation tests were completed to further analyze material behavior.
 Following all testing, analyses were completed to determine consolidation of the marsh fill material, stability of the containment dikes, settlement of the containment dikes, and borrow to fill ratios for dredge and fill operations.

 Due to concerns regarding constructability raised in the initial geotechnical report, a pilot study was conducted to determine feasibility of the project.
-The pilot study consisted of 3 small marsh creation cells to compare the constructability and performance of fully-contained earthen containment, semi-contained earthen containment, and the Net Gains Sediment Containment System.
+The pilot study consisted of 3 small marsh creation cells which consisted of a fully-contained earthen dike, semicontained earthen dike, and the Net Gains Sediment Containment System.
 The pilot study also allowed for measurement of actual fill height settlement.
 Upon request, more information can be furnished on the pilot study.
+The pilot study design report and completion report can be found in Appendix L, pilot study reports.
 After the completion of the pilot study, NRCS tasked GeoEngineers to determine settlement with fill elevations of 3.0 and 3.5 feet and to update the geotechnical report, which was completed in May 2017.
 A summary of the geotechnical subsurface investigation and analyses is presented below.
-The geotechnical investigation report prepared by GeoEngineers can be furnished upon request.
+The geotechnical investigation report prepared by GeoEngineers can be found in Appendix E.